resistics/resistics/docs/source/tutorial/multiple-spectra.rst

     ├── images
     └── mtProj.prj

-However, by specifying the **specdir** option in :meth:`~resistics.project.projectSpectra.calculateSpectra`, a new set of spectra can be calculated.
+However, by specifying the **specdir** option in :meth:`~resistics.project.spectra.calculateSpectra`, a new set of spectra can be calculated.
 In the :doc:`Viewing spectra <viewing-spectra>` section, it was clear that the time series spectra had a peak at 50 Hz, which is a common powerline frequency.
 Therefore, an example is shown below where a second set of spectra are calculated with a notch filter applied at 50 Hz and **specdir** is specified as :python:`specdir = "notch"`.

 .. literalinclude:: ../../../examples/tutorial/multipleSpectra.py
     :linenos:
     :language: python
-    :lines: 1-11
+    :lines: 1-10
     :lineno-start: 1

 The new set of spectra data with :python:`specdir = "notch"` are saved in the following way: